Sednai/pgvector/README.md

 Set bgw to `on` for using background process worker.
 Set in addition gpu to `on` to offload storage and compute to device.

-New operator for euclidean metric `WHERE` clause directly in index scan:
+New operator for `WHERE` clause directly in index scan (only for euclidean metric so far):

 ```tsql
 vector <!> vector_adv